ROHIT12311926/razorai-commerce/README.md

 # 💳 How to Test Razorpay Checkout

-RazorAI uses **Razorpay Test Mode** for the demonstration.
+RazorAI uses **Razorpay Test Mode** for demonstration purposes.

-When the Razorpay test checkout opens, use the following test card:
+When the Razorpay test checkout opens, use:

 ```text
 Card Number: